-The multi-year chronic absenteeism rate is calculated by averaging single-year absenteeism rates across one to three years of data, depending on how many years a school meets cell size (at least 20 students who were enrolled for at least 90 days total during the school year).
+Similar to the Achievement and Growth priority areas, the multi-year chronic absenteeism rate is calculated by averaging single-year absenteeism rates across one to three years of data, depending on how many years a school meets cell size (at least 20 students who were enrolled for at least 90 days during the school year).
 To do this, we calculate a weight that is the product of a "students weight"-that is, the number of students who enrolled in the school for at least 90 days of the school year divided by the average number of students enrolled for at least 90 days across all three years-and a "year weight" that is higher for more recent years:

 - Three years available: "Year weights" are 1.5 for the current year, 1.25 for the prior year, and 1 for the year before that; the number of students enrolled for at least 90 days is averaged across all three years.
-For the 2022-23 Report Card, the three years of absenteeism data come from 2021-22, 2020-21, and 2019-20. - Two years available: "Year weights" are 1.5 for the current year and 1 for the prior year; the number of students enrolled for at least 90 days is averaged across only the current and prior years.
-For the 2022-23 Report Card, the two years of absenteeism data come from 2021-22 and 2020-21. - One year available: "Year weight" is 1 for chronic absenteeism in the current year.
-For the 2022-23 Report Card one year of absenteeism data comes from 2021-22.
+For the 2021-22 Report Card, the three years of absenteeism data come from 2020-21, 2019-20, and 2018-19. - Two years available: "Year weights" are 1.5 for the current year and 1 for the prior year; the number of students enrolled for at least 90 days is averaged across only the current and prior years.
+For the 2021-22 Report Card, the two years of absenteeism data come from 2020-21 and 2019-20, and 2018-19. - One year available: "Year weight" is 1 for chronic absenteeism in the current year.
+For the 2021-22 Report Card one year of absenteeism data comes from 2020-21.